philbertshea/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TAssist` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: View all students**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
+1. TAssist shows a list of students
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person

     Use case ends.

+**Use case: Add a student**

+**MSS**

+1. TAssist shows a list of students
+2. User requests to add a student into the list
+3. TAssist adds the student

+    Use case ends.

 **Extensions**

 * 2a.
+User provides minimally the mandatory details in the correct format (name AND (phone OR telegram handle) AND email AND matriculation number AND (tutorial group OR lab group)).

+    Use case resumes at step 3.

+* 2b.
+User does not provide at least one mandatory detail required to add a student.

+    * 2b1.
+TAssist shows an error message.

+      Use case resumes at step 2.

+* 2c.
+User provides details in incorrect format.

+    * 2c1.
+TAssist shows an error message.

+      Use case resumes at step 2.

+* 2d.
+User adds a student already in the database (identified by clashing details like matriculation number)

+    * 2d1.
+TAssist shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete a student**

+**MSS**

+1. TAssist shows a list of students
+2. User requests to delete a specific student in the list
+3. TAssist deletes the student

+    Use case ends.

+**Extensions**

+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 2a1.
+TAssist shows an error message.

       Use case resumes at step 2.

-*{More to be added}*
+**Use case: Mark attendance for a student**

+**MSS**

+1. TAssist shows a list of students
+2. User requests to mark attendance for a student in the list, for some week
+3. TAssist marks the student as attended for the indicated week

+    Use case ends.

+**Extensions**

+* 2a.
+User requests that the student be marked as not attended.

+    * 2a1.
+TAssist marks the student as not attended for the indicated week.

+      Use case ends.

+* 2b.
+User requests that the student be marked as on MC.

+    * 2b1.
+TAssist marks the student as on MC for the indicated week.

+      Use case ends.

+* 2c.
+The given index or week number are invalid.

+    * 2c1.
+TAssist shows an error message.

+      Use case resumes at step 2.

+**Use case: Update lab score for a student**

+**MSS**

+1. TAssist shows a list of students
+2. User requests to update lab score for a student in the list, for some lab session
+3. TAssist updates the lab score for the student for the indicated lab session

+    Use case ends.

+**Extensions**

+* 2a.
+User requests that the lab score be updated for all students in a lab session.

+    * 2a1.
+TAssist updates the lab score for all students for the indicated lab session.

+      Use case ends.

+* 2b.
+The given index, or lab session name, or score are invalid.

+    * 2b1.
+TAssist shows an error message.

+      Use case resumes at step 2.

 ### Non-Functional Requirements